 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Leaf surface stomata from the Ohia Lehua tree (Metrosideros polymorpha), coloured scanning electron micrograph (SEM).
+Leaf surface stomata from the Ohia Lehua tree (Metrosideros polymorpha), scanning electron micrograph (SEM).
 Stomata (plural of stoma) are tiny openings in the epidermis of a plant that are surrounded by pairs of crescent-shaped cells, called guard cells, that facilitate gas exchange.
 Ohia Lehua is Hawaii's most abundant native tree.
 It is often the first tree life to appear after a lava flow.
 It can survive in a many environments, including elevations between 1,000 and 9,000 feet above sea level.
 It is a hardwood that was used by ancient Hawaiians to carve temple idols, canoes, poi bowls and spears.
 Magnification: x140 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.